tn3w/PaperAfk/README.md

 - **Music System**: Built-in jukebox GUI allowing players to play any music disc with saved preferences
 - **Admin Control**: Staff can toggle AFK status on other players with permission-based commands
 - **Protected Environment**: AFK rooms are fully protected with no damage, block breaking, or item interactions
+- **Auto-AFK**: Players are automatically marked as AFK after a configurable amount of time of inactivity

 ## Requirements